zszabo-rh/lightspeed-stack/src/utils/README.md

 Common utilities for the project.

 ## [connection_decorator.py](connection_decorator.py)
-Decocator that makes sure the object is 'connected' according to it's connected predicate.
+Decorator that makes sure the object is 'connected' according to it's connected predicate.

 ## [endpoints.py](endpoints.py)
 Utility functions for endpoint handlers.